 Establishing a baseline for change management

-You can read about staff reactions to AI as new third party research emerges, but this is one area where I would caution that what is most important is your knowledge of where your staff stands.
+You can read about staff reactions to AI as new third party research emerges, but this is one area where I would caution that what is most important is your deep understanding of where your staff stands.

 It’s important to honestly acknowledge the challenges involved, but also the application of proven processes.
 And when it comes to AI, what choices do you have?
 Your goal for AI tools is to get the highest value and return from the lowest initial investments and create the least internal chaos along the way, which would be one of the worst outcomes I could imagine.